maxlandon/wiregost/README.md

 You can find a more through description of the code base in the [wiki page](https://github.com/maxlandon/wiregost/wiki/Code-Structure), or by browsing the repository: READMEs are available for pretty much all subpackages, explaining their role and contents.

 ______
-## Sub-Repository Tools

-#### EffectiveCouscous
-[Maltego](https://www.paterva.com/web7/buy/maltego-clients/maltego-ce.php) is not really a tool for computer exploitation.
-Maltego is a software that allows to graph various kinds of networks (computers, social, criminal, and many others), in a versatile, flexible, automated and efficient way, .
-It can be used for any activity having an investigative character.
-And since computer security is the cute child of a chessboard, a magic labyrinth and an escape game, Maltego is your best friend.
-[EffectiveCouscous](https://github.com/maxlandon/EffectiveCouscous) is an attempt at interfacing various security tools with Maltego.

-Maltego will act as a GUI interface with visualization, inference and discovery capabilities.
-All data from WireGost will be used by Maltego.

-______